tudor33sud/promises-retry/readme.md

 * **minTimeout** - the number of milliseconds before starting a retry(defaults to **1000**)
 * **exit** - **function(attempt,err)** utility function for implementing custom logic to exit retrying if some condition is fulfilled.
 Useful for implementing fast exit for a promise, for example if a connection times out.(defaults to **false** )

-### Prerequisites

-If you want to test the module, you need to have mocha installed on your machine.

 ## Running the tests